babycoin-project/babycoin/README.md

 Big Thanks to ArQmA team for support.

-Copyright (c) 2020 The Evolution Project.
+Copyright (c) 2020-2021 The Evolution Project.
 Copyright (c) 2018-2020 The Arqma Network.
-Copyright (c) 2014-2020 The Monero Project.
-Portions Copyright (c) 2012-2013 The Cryptonote developers.

 ## Development resources